Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Probabilistic Branching

-\end{myproposition} In more elementary terms, Assumption~\ref{asm:existenceWeaklyFinalCoalgWeak2Lim} asserts that: $J$ lifts the limit $Z$; and the lifted limit satisfies a stronger condition of ``carrying over'' the order between cones to the order between mediating maps.
+In more elementary terms, Assumption~(\ref{asm:existenceWeaklyFinalCoalgWeak2Lim}) of Proposition~\ref{prop:generalconstructionnotop} asserts that: $J$ lifts the limit $Z$; and the lifted limit satisfies a stronger condition of preserving the order between cones to the order between mediating maps.